MetalStrikerXLR/Yocto-RPi/sources/meta-mender-community/meta-mender-variscite/README.md

+# meta-mender-variscite

-# Mender integration for Variscite SoMs
+Mender integration layer for Variscite family of boards.

 Variscite SoM's are configurable when you order them, this means that the integration can be configuration specific and you might need to make